Lysander-PR/entertainment-catalog/README.md

 ### Main Functionalities

 - **Complete CRUD**: Create, read, update, and delete operations for movies, books, albums, songs, and genres
-- **JWT Authentication**: Registration and login with `bcrypt` password hashing, issued tokens validated through a Passport JWT strategy
+- **JWT Authentication**: Registration and login with `bcrypt` password hashing, short-lived tokens validated through a Passport JWT strategy and renewed through a dedicated endpoint
 - **Role-Based Authorization**: `admin` and `user` roles enforced by a guard, applied through a single `@Auth(...roles)` decorator
+- **Ownership Checks**: `OwnershipGuard` restricts every user route to the authenticated user's own record, so an id in the URL cannot be swapped for someone else's
 - **Soft Delete and Reactivation**: Records are deactivated (`active = false`) instead of being physically removed, and can be restored through a dedicated endpoint
 - **File Management**: Cover image upload, retrieval, replacement, and deletion backed by Supabase Storage
-- **Cache System**: Redis-backed caching with per-module namespaces and targeted invalidation on every write
+- **Cache System**: Redis-backed caching with per-module namespaces, invalidated by prefix on every write
 - **Pagination**: Page-based pagination on all listing endpoints
 - **Multi-Layer Validation**: Environment variables validated with `zod` at boot time, request payloads with `class-validator`, and uploaded files with a custom pipe
 - **Interactive Documentation**: Fully annotated Swagger/OpenAPI specification